 Step 1: Choose a resource to discover which movies are showing.

-Depending on where you are in France, you can check out online websites or check a local newspaper or magazine.
-We recommend the Time Out Paris website (in English and French) for movie listings and to find out what is going on in the city.
+You can also check out the Time Out Paris website (in English and French) for movie recommendations and to find out what is going on in the city.

 Step 2: Figure out where the movie is showing.

-In Pariscope, go to the Cinema section and check out the films nouveaux (new films) section which will highlight all the newer movies, autres films (other films) section for those films that have been out for a while, and reprises for older movies and classic films.
+In movie listings, films are typically organized into categories such as films nouveaux (new films), autres films (other films that have been out for a while), and reprises (older movies and classic films).
 After each film description will be a list of all the local theaters showing that film.
-Caution: If an older version of the film you want to see exists make sure you check to see if it is also being shown in town as you want to make sure you go to the right version.
+Caution: If an older version of the film you want to see exists, make sure you check to see if it is also being shown in town as you want to make sure you go to the right version.
+Something else to keep in mind is that many films have different titles in French, so don’t be surprised if you can’t find a movie under its English name.

 Our Experience: We already knew we wanted to see The Great Gatsby (2013) that had just recently been released (for some reason it is listed as 2012 in Pariscope…even though it was released in 2013).
 We found it listed in the “autres films” section of our Pariscope.
 We also noted that it was called Gatsby le Magnifique in French and that it was playing in a bunch of movie theaters all over Paris.